smithclay/tootles/readme.md

 ==
 #### a [PagerDuty](http://www.pagerduty.com) incident webhook consumer.

-"Because all of the better character names from _Hook_ were taken.""
+> Because all of the better character names from _Hook_ were taken.

 #### Configuration to run this locally or behind a firewall